 A classic example of a nearly deterministic queueing model is the GI/D/n multiserver queue when n is large.
-The GI/D/n model has n homogeneous servers working in parallel, an unlimited waiting room, the first-come first-served (FCFS) service discipline, identical deterministic service times and a renewal arrival process with a general interarrival-time distribution.
-It is well known that waiting times (before starting service) in this model can be identified with waiting times in the corresponding $GI_n/D/1$ model, where the GI_n means that the arrival process is the renewal process whose interarrival times are distributed as the sum of n interarrival times in the original renewal arrival process; e.g., see Theorem 4.6.1 of [13].
+The GI/D/n model has n homogeneous servers working in parallel, an unlimited waiting room, the first-come-first-served (FCFS) service discipline, identical deterministic service times, and a renewal arrival process with a general interarrival-time distribution.
+It is well known that waiting times (before starting service) in this model can be identified with waiting times in the corresponding $GI_n/D/1$ model, where the $GI_n$ means that the arrival process is the renewal process whose interarrival times are distributed as the sum of n interarrival times in the original renewal arrival process; see, e.g. Theorem 4.6.1 of [13].
 That occurs because, without loss of generality, the customers can be assigned to the servers in a round robin or cyclic order.
-For large n, these $GI_n/D/1$ models become nearly deterministic, approaching the D/D/1 queue.
-Of course, the service times are completely deterministic from the outset, but also the GI_n interarrival times become nearly deterministic as n increases by virtue of the law of large numbers.
-For example, if the original GI interarrival times have squared coefficient of variation (scv, variance divided by the square of the mean) c_a^2 , then the GI_n interarrival times have scv c_a^2/n , which converges to 0 as $n \to \infty$.
+For large n, these $GI_n/D/1$ models become nearly deterministic, approaching the